doc22940/serverless/README.md

 [Website](http://www.serverless.com) • [Docs](https://serverless.com/framework/docs/) • [Newsletter](https://serverless.com/subscribe/) • [Swag](https://teespring.com/stores/serverless) • [Gitter](https://gitter.im/serverless/serverless) • [Forum](http://forum.serverless.com) • [Meetups](https://www.meetup.com/pro/serverless/) • [Twitter](https://twitter.com/goserverless) • [We're Hiring](https://serverless.com/company/jobs/) • [Try Pro](https://dashboard.serverless.com)

+_**We're looking for maintainers**.
+Framework grown to be a large project, with tens of distinct features shipped over last years.
+Small core team doesn't have the bandwidth to address all the concerns.
+Any help in maintaining the project is highly welcome._

 **The Serverless Framework** – Build applications comprised of microservices that run in response to events, auto-scale for you, and only charge you when they run.
 This lowers the total cost of maintaining your apps, enabling you to build more logic, faster.

 The Framework uses new event-driven compute services, like AWS Lambda, Google Cloud Functions, and more.
 It's a command-line tool, providing scaffolding, workflow automation and best practices for developing and deploying your serverless architecture.
 It's also completely extensible via plugins.